Mastering classroom seating plans: a guide for teachers using Classroomscreen

 Cons:

-• Requires more space in the classroom compared to traditional rows, which might be a challenge in smaller classrooms.
+• Requires more room, which may not be feasible in smaller classrooms.

 Let's get testing!